aws/aws-parallelcluster/docs/s3_resources.rst

 Working with S3
 ===============

-Accessing S3 within AWS ParallelCluster can be controlled through two parameters in the AWS ParallelCluster config.
+Accessing S3 within AWS ParallelCluster is controlled through two parameters in the AWS ParallelCluster config:

 ::